martygubar/bds-getting-started/lab-createcluster/create-cluster.md

 There are many options when creating a cluster.
 You will need to understand the sizing requirements based on your use case and performance needs.
 This example will create a development cluster.
 It is designed to use all features - but is targeted at small workloads and flexibility.
 Listed below is the cluster profile:
 * Highly available and secure
 * Master and Utility nodes will be 8 cores and use Block Storage
-* Worker nodes will be small - 2 cores and also use Block Storage
+* Worker nodes will be small - 4 cores and also use Block Storage

 For better performance and scalability, change the above specs appropriately.
-Consider DensIO shapes (with direct attached storage) and bare metal shapes.
+Consider DensIO shapes (with direct attached storage) and Bare Metal shapes.

 ### Create the Cluster
 Click **Create Cluster**.
 Specify the cluster properties: